Brainvoyager

-Brainvoyager is the artist name of Jos Verboven (born 17 July 1962) a Dutch electronic music composer and musician.
+Jos Verboven (born 17 July 1962), known by his stage name Brainvoyager, is a Dutch electronic music composer and musician.
 As "Brainvoyager" he also hosts a weekly radio show Electronic Fusion on four different radio stations.

 Brainvoyager released three albums: Dreamworld in 2012, Compilation in 2013 and Drifting Memories in 2014.
 In 2017 Brainvoyager produced the opening track and closing track for the compilation albums Voyage through the Brain and History of the Universe, both released by the record label Legacy Of Thought.

 In January 2017 the dance film A Touch of Oblivion was released.
 A Touch of Oblivion was released as a single music track in 2014.
 A choreography for this track made by two Dutch choreographers, was performed and filmed in the small Dutch theatre Het Raam in Hillegom.

 Brainvoyager as a musician

 1978–2012

 In 1978 Brainvoyager bought his first electronic music album Timewind of Klaus Schulze.
 It was the start of a long period of being a listener to electronic music and a visitor of many concerts of electronic musicians like Klaus Schulze, Tangerine Dream, Jean Michel Jarre, Bernd Kistenmacher, Ron Boots, Steve Roach and Vidna Obmana.